abpframework/abp/docs/en/Blog-Posts/2020-07-01 v3_0_Release/Post.md

 You can upload, download and organize files in a hierarchical folder structure.
 It is also compatible to multi-tenancy and you can determine total size limit for your tenants.
 In the next versions, we will be working on a "share" system to share files between users in a more controlled way or share your files with your customers with a public link.

-> It currently available only for the MVC / Razor Pages UI.
-We are working on the Angular UI and will be released in the next versions.
+> File Management module is currently available only for the MVC / Razor Pages UI.
+We are working on the Angular UI and it will be released in the next versions.

 ## Breaking Changes